YunNeo/vite-plugin-react-imp/README.md

 Because vite-react-app has a plugin [react-refresh](https://github.com/vitejs/vite/tree/main/packages/plugin-react-refresh) which will inject some code at runtime (dev model),when work with `vite-plugin-imp` the sourceMap will misalign.

-I try to fix it and report issue,but finaly i found it can be new one.
+I try to fix it and report issue,but finaly i realize it can be new one.
 So I build this library.

 # Usage